National Guard Soldiers compete at the 2023 Jacksonville Spartan Race

-More than two dozen National Guard Soldiers from 16 states competed in a recent Spartan Race as members of the All Guard Marathon Team in Jacksonville, Florida, Feb.
+JACKSONVILLE, Fla. – More than two dozen National Guard Soldiers from 16 states competed in the recent Jacksonville Spartan Race as members of the All Guard Endurance Team, Feb.
 25-26, 2023.

-The Spartan Race is a series of obstacle races of varying distance and difficulty ranging from three miles to marathon distances.
-(U.S. Army National Guard photos by Sgt.
-Gauret Stearns)
+Founded in 2007, the Spartan Race is a series of obstacle races of varying distance and difficulty ranging from three miles to marathon distances.
+They are mainly hosted in the United States but occasionally hosted internationally.

+To compete in the Spartan Race, service members had to have qualified for the All Guard Endurance Team at the DEKA Fit competition in Austin, Texas, January 2022.

 |Date Taken: